Supply Chain Management

 3. That give due consideration to human rights concerns and the reduction of environmental impact in the selection of suppliers and procured items

-CSR Procurement Initiatives
+CSR Procurement Self-Assessment

 Business Continuity Plans